ShahzainAhmed/RemovePunctuation/README.md

-## Remove Punctuation from a String:
+## Remove Punctuations from a String: